-James Cardea and Jonathan Goldberg of Schochor and Staton, P.A. recently obtained a verdict of more than $450,000 in a medical malpractice claim against a primary care physician in the Circuit Court for Baltimore County.
+James Cardea and Jonathan Goldberg of Schochor, Staton, Goldberg, and Cardea, P.A. recently obtained a verdict of more than $450,000 in a medical malpractice claim against a primary care physician in the Circuit Court for Baltimore County.
 A jury handed down the award last week in a case involving a 79-year-old man whose lung cancer went undiagnosed and untreated for more than four years.

 Carl Palmer, a former smoker, was a patient of Timothy Souweine, M.D.
 In November 2005, Mr. Palmer attended a lung cancer screening program at a local hospital.
 A CT scan performed as part of the program identified an abnormality in his upper right lung.
 A copy of the CT scan report and correspondence was sent to Dr. Souweine, with a recommendation for follow-up.